Sometimes, when it comes to copywriting, one word can be the difference between a marketing home run and a dribbling bunt.

 “Valuable” just sucks.

 The more options I showed her, the better the word “precious” seemed.
 The incongruity of it was perfect for that context and purpose.
-Eventually the client relented, and the ad ran, quite successfully.
+By using that one word I exaggerated the value of “free parking” and elevated a mundane product feature into valuable offer.
+Eventually the client relented and the ad ran, quite successfully.

 Incongruity in advertising is a mismatch between an element in the ad and an existing frame of reference.
 (Elements being product photo, brand name, endorser, music selection, word choice, etc.)